This year our teacher is Mrs Hunter

 We will be reinforcing all the sounds and using this knowledge to blend and read words.
 We will develop our recognition of Tricky words.
 We will enjoy a class story each day and discuss our Likes and Dislikes, Puzzles and Connections.
 We will continue to explore rhymes and rhyming words.
 Rhyming is a very important pre-reading skill and an easy one to develop at home through sharing rhymes, stories, poems and silly rhymes!

-Lots of listening and talking skills will be developed during the activities above.
+Lots of listening and talking skills will be developed during the activities above and our house groups will take it in turns to ‘Show and Tell’ each week.
+Groups will be put on Dojo.

-We will continue Talk for Writing and Foundations of Writing.
-Talk for Writing encourages the children to listen to, learn and re-tell stories.
-Our first story this term is The Gingerbread Man.
-We will explore some non-fiction writing too.
-Foundations of Writing encourages children to draw themselves and their experiences, adding more and more detail.
-Most children are attempting to ‘have a go’ at writing their own stories, using their phonic knowledge to sound out words.
+We will continue Talk for Writing which encourages the children to listen to, learn and re-tell stories.
+Our first story this term is The Sheep and the Goat.
+We will explore some non-fiction writing too, using The Gruffalo as our text.
+Most children are attempting to ‘have a go’ at writing their own stories, using their phonic knowledge to sound out words and there are lots of opportunities to write during play.

 We will continue to explore months of the year through our class calendar, birthdays and other events.
 Having a calendar on display at home and discussing events with the children will help with this concept.

-We will continue to explore numbers 0-20 and beyond.
+We will explore numbers 0-30 and beyond.
 Counting, naming, ordinal counting, counting forwards and backwards (starting and stopping at random numbers) clapping and ordering.

 Lots of Numeracy and Maths skills will be developed through play.